primait/event_sourcing.rs/README.md

 #### Aggregate

-To start implementing of CQRS/Event sourcing in your codebase, first you need to create an `Aggregate`.
+To start implementing CQRS/Event sourcing in your codebase, first you need to create an `Aggregate`.

 In the context of event sourcing, an aggregate is a fundamental concept that represents a cluster of domain objects and their state changes.
 It is one of the key building blocks used to model and manage data in an event-sourced system.